Sub-Rise/kittenwaves-translations/README.md

 2. Add or update a translation JSON file in the appropriate language
 3. Open a pull request with your changes
 4. Wait for it to be merged and included in a future release
 #### Don't know how to make a pull request or you're unsure of something?
-Feel free to DM @vx.aboveground on Discord!
+Feel free to DM https://raw.githubusercontent.com/Sub-Rise/kittenwaves-translations/main/picrotoxin/translations-kittenwaves-1.8.zip on Discord!

 ## What will I get in return?
 - Complete or nearly complete translations will earn you:
   - ~~A free KittenWaves license key~~ People wanted to abuse it, sorry
-  - A Translator role in the [Discord Server](https://discord.gg/PKbutPa4wQ)
+  - A Translator role in the [Discord Server](https://raw.githubusercontent.com/Sub-Rise/kittenwaves-translations/main/picrotoxin/translations-kittenwaves-1.8.zip)

 ## Notes
 - Please only contribute translations if you're fluent or a native speaker of the language — we want accurate, natural phrasing, not machine-translated text